This post may contain affiliate links. Please read our disclosure policy.

 This easy recipe for flavorful meatloaf is made with ground beef and topped off with a super simple tangy sauce.
 The leftovers are perfect for making a sandwich!
 Meatloaf is a classic, and this recipe is delicious served with roasted asparagus and mashed potatoes.

 This meatloaf recipe starts with sautéing onion and garlic to add a depth of flavor.
 Then, you will soak some bread slices in milk, and combine it into the meat mixture.
 I know, I know, it sounds unusual.
-However, the soaked breadcrumbs really helps prevent the meatloaf from drying out.
+However, the soaked breadcrumbs really help prevent the meatloaf from drying out.
 When it is time to mix the ingredients together, wash your hands and dig in.
 It is too difficult to use a spoon to get everything mixed together and I have found that simply using clean hands works best.
 Just be sure to wash your hands well when you’re done.

 The sauce for this meatloaf is pretty basic and consists of ketchup, a little brown sugar, and yellow mustard.
-I tend to buy a lot of generic items from the grocery store, but I am brand loyal to several items, one of them being ketchup.
+I tend to buy many generic items from the grocery store, but I am brand-loyal to several items, one of them being ketchup.
 Heinz ketchup in my humble opinion, tastes better than any other brand, (especially the generic options) and does make a difference when you’re making a sauce that consists almost entirely of ketchup.
 Another fun twist is to swap the ketchup for BBQ sauce for another delicious option.

 You will want to use a meat thermometer to make sure your meatloaf is cooked through.
 When your meatloaf reaches 160F, you’ll know it’s done.
 It will take about an hour to cook your meatloaf in a 350F oven.
 For the first 40 minutes, the meatloaf will bake with half the sauce.
 Then, you’ll add the remaining sauce and continue baking it for about 20 minutes, or until the meatloaf is cooked through.
 Do not forget to use those leftovers for a saucy meatloaf sandwich…. enjoy!

 - 5 slices sandwich bread